 For me usability and security are closely related and they almost always go hand-in-hand.
 Consider the design of the water tap in your shower, as an analogy: the hot water knob is always right, the cold one always left.
 This way you can pick the right one blindly – even with soap in your eyes.
 This for me is security: The system does exactly what you expect it to do.
 And nothing else.
 It is clear how it operates and you do not need manuals or technical knowledge.

 Safety is a related but fundamentally different concept.
 Using the analogy of the water tap again: Safety would be a valve limiting the hot water to below 40 degrees Celcius, so you can’t ever get burned.
 So in some settings security and safety could even be at odds.
 Kids know this by experience: Safety caps on toxic bottles are impossible to open.
 For kids at least.
-But for everyone else it is a bit of fumbling (and goes against usability).
+But for everyone else it is a bit of fumbling (and actually goes against usability).
 Another controversial topic is back doors in cryptography.
 Some politicians may (unwisely) argue that they need access to encrypted communications for to guarantee our safety.
 Such crypto back doors would go against all principles of information security and in fact break and reduce the security of systems or communications.

 I believe many cybersecurity problems are due to insecure computer systems.
 Computer system not doing what they are supposed to be doing and/or doing things they are not supposed to be doing.
 Take email.
 Simply opening an email can put your entire PC, all your family photos, and your bank account at risk.
 Not to mention your family, friends, colleagues, etc. Instead of just opening the email, your PC has started to do many other things you did not ask for and did not want.
 In fact I often find myself blaming technology and rarely the user.
 I see too many in my field who point the finger at the “dumb” user.
 I would blame the technology for having even basic sandboxes to make sure every email can be opened “safely”.